Meet Our Team

 Meet Mame, our Events Planner.

 Mame, also known as Adubea, is a dedicated wife and mother of four with a strong ambition to become a Barrister.
-Currently pursuing her LLB at the University of Greenwich, Mame is a vibrant and committed student who actively seeks opportunities to enhance her legal knowledge and skills.
-Through both her studies and community engagement, she focuses on supporting individuals with non-legal housing-related matters, reflecting her passion for making a tangible impact to the people around her.
+A proud LLB graduate of the University of Greenwich, Mame is passionate about using her legal knowledge to make a tangible difference in her community.

-Mame Darko is also excited to be part of BAME Women in Law, which she views as a valuable platform for her personal and professional growth as she works toward her goal of becoming a Barrister.
+Mame Darko is excited to be part of The BAME Woman in Law, which she views as a valuable platform for her personal and professional growth as she works toward her goal of becoming a Barrister.

 -